Thraka/SadConsole/README.md

 SadConsole is a generic library that emulates old-school console game systems.
 It provides command prompt-style graphics where one or more tile textures are used to represent an ASCII character set.
 Console's are made up of a grid of cells, each of which can have its own foreground, background, glyph, and special effect applied to it.

 While SadConsole is a generic library that doesn't provide any rendering capabilities, "host" libraries are provided that add renderers to SadConsole.
-The two hosts provided by this library are for MonoGame and SFML.
+The two hosts provided by this library are for **MonoGame** and **SFML**.

-_SadConsole currently targets .NET 6._
+_SadConsole currently targets .NET 6 and .NET 7_

 For the latest changes in this release, see the [notes below](#latest-changes)